-Giving birth can be a daunting prospect, so it helps to have someone you know and trust to support you on the day.
+Giving birth can be a daunting prospect but having a trusted birth partner with you can make a significant difference to your experience1.
 Make sure you and your chosen birth partner both understand the important role they have to play.

 Why a birthing partner is important

-Writing your birth plan and reading about labour will help you understand what to expect when you give birth, but another way of preparing for the big day is by choosing a birth partner or doula.
-Their main role is to give you support and help you make any decisions during labour and birth, especially if things don’t go quite as expected.
-They can also provide a comforting source of reassurance and practical help throughout pregnancy.
+Having someone you know and trust with you during the birth can significantly improve your experience of labour.
+Your birth partner can be someone you know and trust, like your partner, mother or close friend, or a doula.
+Their main role is to give you support, and help you make any decisions during labour and birth, especially if things don’t go quite as expected.
+They can also provide a comforting source of reassurance and practical help throughout your pregnancy.

 During labour, your birth partner should be prepared to:

-- Act as your prompter – reminding you to move around, use the breathing techniques you learned at antenatal classes or yoga – and doing whatever makes you comfortable.
+- Act as your prompter – reminding you to move around and use the breathing techniques you learned at antenatal classes or yoga – and do whatever makes you comfortable.